-Municipal councils are responsible for recovery coordination at the local level, while the Department of Families, Fairness and Housing is responsible for recovery coordination at the regional level and Emergency Management Victoria at the state level.
-The Municipal Recovery Manager (MRM) liaises with the Regional Recovery Manager, whom then reports to the Regional Recovery Coordinator and Director of Relief and Recovery.
+Municipal councils are responsible for recovery coordination at the local level, while Emergency Recovery Victoria is responsible for recovery coordination at the regional level at the state level.
+The Municipal Recovery Manager (MRM) liaises with the Regional Relief and Recovery Coordinator (RRRC) Regional Recovery Coordinator and Director of Recovery.